-All credits earned in SSU's Associate of Business Administration are internally transferable to SSU's Bachelor of Business Administration (BBA) program.
-All grades and GPA points will carry over to the new program, subject to all Catalog policies.
+All credits earned in SSU's undergraduate certificates are internally transferable to SSU's undergraduate degree program if they comprise the same course requirements.
+All grades and GPA points will carry over to the new program for every course transferred, subject to all Catalog policies.